Sajad-Adil/cs50/README.md

 # CS50
-Here is some of CS50's projects and assignments
+Here are some of CS50's projects and assignments